tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Refunds-API.md

 linkTitle: "Voids and Refunds API"
 date: 2021-06-25T09:24:50-05:00
 description: >
-  The Voids and Refunds API allows you to cancel or refund transactions that have been authorized or charged.
-Depending on the transaction status, you can submit a request using either the `Void` or `Refund` methods.
+  The Voids and Refunds API allows you to cancel or refund transactions that have already been authorized or charged.
+Depending on the transaction status, you can submit a request using either the `VOID` or `REFUND` methods.
 weight: 50
 tags: ["subtopic"]
 ---